billoxbury/billoxbury.github.io/_posts/2023-10-27-predicting-elliptic-curve-rank.md

 These beautiful patterns are the 'murmurations' of the title of [1].
 Just to be clear: in these plots, each dot represents not an elliptic curve but a prime number.
 The key observation in [1] and in these plots is that _on average_ there is a very clear signal distinguishing curves of different rank.

-(Incidentally, the paper [1] goes on to fit curves to the patterns above and tries to understand these.
+(Incidentally, the paper [1] goes on to fit curves to these patterns and tries to understand them.
 I won't go there in this post - my interest here is just how to get a predictive model for the rank.)

 **Predicting the rank**